benblasco/cicd-bootc-mmicene/README.md

 To use packages from the RHEL repositories, the builder will need to have subscription information available.
 This workflow will register the container, execute the build, and then unregister as a final step.
 You will only be using the subscription for the duration of the build.
 To use subscription-manager in a pipieline like this, it's easiest to use an activation key.
 If you don't have a subscription already, the [No-cost RHEL for developers subscription](https://developers.redhat.com/products/rhel/download) is a good option.

-If you aren't familiar with actionvation keys, from the docs:
+If you aren't familiar with activation keys, from the docs:
 > An activation key is a preshared authentication token that enables authorized users to register and auto-configure systems.
 Running a registration command with an activation key and organization  ID combination, instead of a username and password combination, increases security and facilitates automation.

 [Creating an activation key in the console](https://docs.redhat.com/en/documentation/subscription_central/1-latest/html/getting_started_with_activation_keys_on_the_hybrid_cloud_console/assembly-creating-managing-activation-keys#proc-creating-act-keys-console_)

-Create 2 secrets in the repo
+Create 2 secrets in the repo.
+The easiest way to do this is via Settings -> Secrets and variables -> Actions -> New repository secret

 Organization ID as *RHT_ORGID*

 Activation key as *RHT_ACT_KEY*

 ## Getting access to the base image
-Ublike UBI, the bootc base image does require an account to access since this is a full RHEL host.
-To log into the registry during a pipeline build or other automation, you can [create a regitry service account}(https://access.redhat.com/RegistryAuthentication#registry-service-accounts-for-shared-environments-4) in tne customer portal.
+Unlike UBI, the bootc base image does require an account to access since this is a full RHEL host.
+To log into the registry during a pipeline build or other automation, you can [create a registry service account](https://access.redhat.com/RegistryAuthentication#registry-service-accounts-for-shared-environments-4) in tne customer portal.

 ### Token Information
 Create 1 var and 1 secret in the repo